tl-its-umich-edu/ar-sandbox/Unity/2019.1/firebase-test/readme.md

 name.
 The data pulled is then sent as a list to the ARNoteCreation.cs script, where it is then converted into 3d objects that the viewer can see.

+## Multi User AR

+Multi User AR has not been implemented in this project.
+However, a look at it working can be seen at the [Unity AR Foundation sample project](https://github.com/Unity-Technologies/arfoundation-samples).
+It is part of the AR Collaborative Data Example scene.

 # Running This Project on an iOS Device

 ## Requirements